chameleonhead/stratrack/libs/mql-interpreter/examples/README.md

 npx serve examples # or python -m http.server inside examples
 ```

 The page loads the MACD sample into a text area.
-Click **Run Backtest** to send the code to a Web Worker which fetches the sample GBPUSD data, executes `BacktestRunner` asynchronously, and prints log output and the final JSON report without blocking the UI.
+Choose a timeframe, optionally enter `input` parameters as JSON, then click **Run Backtest** to send the code and settings to a Web Worker.
+The worker fetches the sample GBPUSD data, executes `BacktestRunner` asynchronously, streams log output (including `Print` statements) and finally displays the JSON report without blocking the UI.